PECOS-packages/PECOS/docs/user-guide/decoders.md

 | `UnionFindBuilder` / `UnionFindDecoder` | `SparseMatrix` check matrix or DEM text | Union-find decoding with inversion or peeling. |
 | `CheckMatrix` / `SparseMatrix` | Dense or coordinate-form matrix data | Matrix containers used by matching and LDPC decoder constructors. |
 | `MwpmResult` / `BpResult` / `TesseractResult` | Decoder output | Result objects for matching, belief-propagation, and Tesseract decoders. |

+The optional factories are described in the [Rust-backed Frontier](#rust-backed-frontier-batch-decoding) and [Rust-backed BP-Trellis](#rust-backed-bp-trellis-batch-decoding) sections below.

 Python decoder inputs name their encoding explicitly: use `decode_syndrome(...)` for a dense detector vector and